timotejroiko/tiny-discord/docs/InteractionServer.md

 ### server

 The Server instance that is listening to interaction requests.
-If an existing server instance was given in the constructor options, this property will be a reference to that server, otherwise it will contain a newly created http/http2 server.
+If an existing server instance was given in the constructor options, this property will be a reference to that server, otherwise it will contain a newly created HTTP/HTTP2 server.

-**type:** http.Server | http2.Http2SecureServer | another custom net/tls based server
+**type:** http.Server | http2.Http2SecureServer | other custom NET/TLS based server

 &nbsp;